 Despite its well characterized molecular genetics, the diagnosis of AIP is challenging.
 Symptoms are often vague and nonspecific; the other possible causes of neurologic findings and abdominal pain are numerous; and acute porphyria is often not considered because it is rare.
 Clues from the family history may also be missing, because penetrance of AIP is low and symptoms may not manifest in the majority of family members with a disease-causing mutation.
 Even if acute porphyria is considered, many clinicians are unfamiliar with typical findings of the disease, appropriate testing, and interpretation of test results.
 As a consequence, diagnosis and life-saving treatment are often delayed.

 The pathogenesis, clinical manifestations, and diagnosis of AIP will be reviewed here.
 Management of AIP and a general overview of the porphyrias are presented separately.
-(See "Management of acute intermittent porphyria" and "Porphyrias: An overview".)
+(See "Management and prognosis of acute intermittent porphyria" and "Porphyrias: An overview".)

 Porphyrias are caused by alterations in the enzymes of heme biosynthesis.
 In addition to its essential function in the production of hemoglobin, heme is also an integral component of many other hemoproteins, including hepatic enzymes such as cytochrome P450 enzymes.
 The liver is the major source of overproduction of heme pathway intermediates in patients with hepatic porphyrias such as AIP; and the central, peripheral, autonomic, and enteric nervous systems are affected when levels of these intermediates are elevated in the circulation, suggesting neurotoxic effects of one or more intermediates.
 Some neurological manifestations may result from heme depletion in neuronal cells.
 (See 'Neurological dysfunction' below.)